notsopawel/cloudtalks/README.md

 ## HowTo
-Please please here short instruction how to execute the code, with examples.
+Please place here short instructions, on how to execute the code, with examples.